lasya02/akari/README.md

 This project is recreating this Japanese light-up puzzle in Swift.
 It uses the MVVM design pattern.

-## Specifications
+## Specifications & Goals
 - implements frontend UI
+- implement a review feature
+- allow users to customize colors
+- save user's progress